-- 1. 1.
-Arrive at the bus stop at least five, but not more than ten minutes, before the school bus is due - 2.
-Since bus stops are located in residential areas, students should avoid standing on personal residential properties to avoid harm to the student or damage to the property. - 3.
+- 1. Arrive at the bus stop at least five, but not more than ten minutes before the school bus is due to arrive. - 2.
+Students should avoid standing on personal residential properties to avoid harm to the student or damage to the property - 3.
 As the school bus arrives, form a line and stand at least six feet back from the curb.
 Do not move toward the school bus until it has come to a complete stop and the door is open. - 4.
-All electronic signaling devices, including cell phones shall be set to silent or vibrate upon entering the school bus.
-Use while on the bus is limited to purposes related to the health and safety of the pupil. - 5.
+All electronic signaling devices, including cell phones, shall be set to "silent" or "vibrate" modes upon entering the school bus.
+Their use while on the bus is limited to purposes related to the health and safety of the student. - 5.
 Follow the instructions of the bus driver.
-Bus drivers are authorized to assign seats, assign three pupils to a seat, and assign seat mates and other actions needed for the safe passage of pupils. - 6.
-Find your assigned seat quickly, secure yourself in the restraint system, face forward, and remain secured in the restraint system until the bus comes to a complete stop at your designated bus stop or school.
+Bus drivers are authorized to assign seats, assign three pupils to a seat, assign seatmates, and other actions needed for the safe passage of pupils. - 6.
+Find your assigned seat quickly, face forward, and remain secured in your restraint system until the bus comes to a complete stop at your designated bus stop or school.